jeroensmink98/Zehnder-Source-Automation/README.md

 ### Step 3 Run the server
 If you want to create a connection between Qlik and the Python scripts you will have to execute the python file called ``ExtentionService_zsa.py`` This file will start a webserver that allows you to create a connection to Qlik Sense.
 Now in the Qlik DataLoader or basicly everywhere you can call the webserver.

+Make sure you call the python file from within the virtual environment you just imported in Anaconda.
+You can enter the terminal of a specific anaconda environment by running ``conda activate <ENV NAME>`` This cannot be run trough Powershell.
+You will have to run it in a regular command prompt

 Call the webserver from Qlik

 ```sql